deadsy/sdfx/README.md

  5. Print the STL file if you like it enough.

 ## Why?
- * SDFs are cool.
+ * SDFs make CSG easy.
  * As a language Golang > OpenSCAD.
- * OpenSCAD can't do automatic filleting and chamfers.
+ * It's hard to do filleting and chamfering with OpenSCAD.
- * SDFs can do auto filleting and chamfering.
+ * SDFs can easily do filleting and chamfering.
- * Very hackable to try out oddball ideas.
+ * SDFs are hackable to try out oddball ideas.
  * Who needs an interactive GUI?

 ## Gallery